 How quickly must I repay my Overdraft Privilege?

-You should make every attempt to bring your account to a positive end-of-day balance within 30 calendar days.
+You should make every attempt to bring your account to a positive end-of-day balance as soon as possible, and must do so within 30 calendar days.
 If you are not able to do so, you will receive a letter from St. Johns Bank informing you of the situation and your options.
 If, after a period, your account has not been brought to a positive end-of-day balance, we will have no option but to close your account and take other steps to recover funds.

 What does my Overdraft Privilege cost?